jharkness25/project-joshua-and-autumn/proposal/proposal.md

 Removing zeros from this data and visualizing using a hex plot helps show where concentrations of DDT are highest.
-The high count hexagons at lower left are apparently in and around Boston Harbor.
+The high count hexagons at lower left are where more samples in which DDT was detected were collected.